-When using golang to write complex projects, it is often useful to use multi-coroutine concurrency scenarios.
-At this time, it is easy to cause the problem of coroutine leaks due to negligence, and then produce similar memory leaks.
-This article focuses on the investigation of coroutine leaks, and provides ideas and practices for visual analysis of golang program memory.
+When using golang to write complex projects, it is often useful to use multi-goroutine concurrency scenarios.
+At this time, it is easy to cause the problem of goroutine leaks due to negligence, and then produce similar memory leaks.
+This article focuses on the investigation of goroutine leaks, and provides ideas and practices for visual analysis of golang program memory.

 Introduction to pprof